IU-PR/Capstone_project/content/docs/Groups/UnifAI.md

 (text-to-speech).
 If you want to know more about program workflow, you can check _Schematic Drawings_ in [Vision for our project](UnifAI#defining-the-vision-for-your-project).

-If you want to collaborate with us, or just interested in project, message Polina Zelenskaya at [Telegram](t.me/cutefluffyfox) or [Email](mailto:p.zelenskaya@innopolis.university)!
+And if you want to collaborate, or just interested in our team, message Polina Zelenskaya at [Telegram](https://t.me/cutefluffyfox) or [Email](mailto:p.zelenskaya@innopolis.university)!

 # **Week #1**